Chances are you’re thinking things newborn babies need refers to literal “things,” objects, stuff.

 #1 – Skin-to-skin Contact and Physical Affection

 Research in just the last few decades has shown the benefits of what some call “kangaroo care,” or:

 “…holding your diapered baby [wearing no other clothing] on your bare chest (if you’re the father) or between your breasts (if you’re the mother).” // March of Dimes

-Skin-to-skin contact has shown benefits like keeping Baby warm, regulating Baby’s breathing and heart rate, helping Baby gain weight, and helping Baby stay in deep sleep longer.
+Skin-to-skin contact has shown benefits like keeping baby warm, regulating baby’s breathing and heart rate, helping baby gain weight, and helping baby stay in a deep sleep longer.

-It’s also been shown to increase your chances of successful breastfeeding, increasing your breast milk supply, reducing stress, and improving your emotional state.
+It’s also been shown to increase your chances of successful breastfeeding, increase your breast milk supply, reduce stress, and improve your emotional state.